usds/us-forms-system/docs/building-a-form/common-definitions.md

 import currencyUI from 'us-forms-system/lib/js/definitions/currency';
 ```

-Then, call it to add all the `uiSchema` definitions:
+Then, call it to add all the `uiSchema` definitions.
+In this example, the definition is a function that takes the title for that field, which is used to populate the 'ui:title' property in uiSchema:

 ```js
 uiSchema: {